-Although wired epidermic sensors are being and have been widely used in hospitals for a long time, wireless sensors integrated in body area networks provide continuous, minimally obtrusive monitoring in laboratory scenarios.
-These devices wirelessly transmit data from the body to a base station having secure internet link and rich power supply, and the data can be forwarded to a hospital or anywhere in real time.
+Although wired epidermic sensors are being and have been widely used in hospitals for a long time, wireless sensors integrated into body area networks provide continuous, minimally obtrusive monitoring in laboratory scenarios.
+These devices wirelessly transmit data from the body to a base station having a secure internet link and rich power supply, and the data can be forwarded to a hospital or anywhere in real-time.

 In this way, the ingestible sensor developed by Proteus Digital Health can detect ingestions and physiological data by capturing objective information and providing actionable insights.
 In addition, the company is attempting to develop a pill for monitoring small traces of blood in the lower colon, to screen for bowel cancer.